guettli/programming-guidelines/README.rst

 ------------------------
 Configuration Management (Salt, Ansible, Chef, Puppet, ...) of Unix/Linux servers can act in two ways:

 * change a part of a file: `replace <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.replace>`_
 * put a whole file: `Manage file <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.managed>`_

 You have far less trouble if you use "put a whole file".
-Example: Do not fiddle with `/etc/sudoers`.
+Example: Do not fiddle with the file `/etc/sudoers`.
 Put a whole file into `/etc/sudoers.d/`.

 [1] https://en.wikipedia.org/wiki/File_locking